 c.
 You now have options to select your engine.
 For this tutorial, click the Microsoft SQL Server icon.
 Select SQL Server Express Edition, leave the default value of engine version and license, and click the Free Tier template.

 d.
 You will now configure your DB instance.
-Enter the configuration settings listed below in the dropdown:
+Enter the configuration settings listed below:

 - DB instance identifier: Type a name for the DB instance that is unique for your account in the Region you selected.
-For this tutorial, we will name it myrdstest.
+For this tutorial, enter myrdstest.

 - Master username: Type a username that you will use to log in to your DB instance.
 We will use masterUsername in this example.

 - Master password: Type a password that contains from 8 to 41 printable ASCII characters (excluding /,", and @) for your master user password.

 - DB instance class: Select the default, db.t2.micro --- 1 vCPU, 1 GIB RAM.
 This equates to 1 GB memory and 1 vCPU.
 To see a list of supported instance classes, see Amazon RDS Pricing.